 Red blood cells are constantly forming and dying, but typically they live for about 3 months.
 Thus, the A1C test reflects the average of a person’s blood glucose levels over the past three months.
 The test is reported as a percentage.
 The higher the percentage, the higher a person’s blood glucose levels have been.

 The HbA1c test can screen for diabetes and prediabetes.
 It is also used to monitor the glucose control of diabetics over time.
 Chronically elevated glucose levels as reflected by a high HbA1c, can damage the body’s organs and nerves.

-Chronically elevated blood sugar reacts with enzymes and other protein molecules to create Advanced Glycolytic End Products (AGEs) (3).
+Chronically elevated blood sugar reacts with enzymes and other protein molecules to create Advanced Glycation End Products (AGEs) (3).
 AGEs are highly inflammatory and damage tissue throughout the body.
 The result is neurological and cardiovascular complications which are common with diabetes.